krishnaji/gcp-mql-pull/README.md

 ```

 ### Next Steps
-To automate this use Cloud Functions or Cloud Run.
+To automate this use Cloud Functions or Cloud Run to schduel and ingest into big query or db of your choice